-Linguists believe that the first cave dwelling humans used a word or intonation (for example, a grunt) that sounded much like the modern word “Earth.”
-This sound is likely to have developed when the first humans tried to graze — much like cattle.
+Linguists believe the first cave-dwelling humans used a word or intonation (for example, a grunt) that sounded much like the modern word “Earth.”
+This sound likely developed when the first humans tried to graze — much like cattle.

 The cave person’s open mouth would sink into the mud or turf in front of them, filling with leaves and earth.
 This undesirable event was accompanied by a sound of displeasure, typically written as “uurff” or “urrff” by linguists.

 Despite the awful taste of earth, early humans continued to chew on it — accidentally or just to pass the time — for hundreds of years.